makerdao/developer-portal/content/resources/documentation/keepers/auction-keepers/auction-keeper-bot-setup-guide.md

 **Other Notes:**

-- All Collateral types \(`ilk`'s\) combine the name of the token and a letter corresponding to a set of risk parameters.
-For example, as you can see above, the example uses ETH-A. Note that ETH-A and ETH-B are two different collateral types for the same underlying token \(WETH\) but have different risk parameters.
+- All Collateral types `ilk`'s combine the name of the token and a letter corresponding to a set of risk parameters.
+For example, as you can see above, the example uses ETH-A. Note that ETH-A and ETH-B are two different collateral types for the same underlying token WETH but have different risk parameters.
-- For the MCD addresses, we simply pass `--network mainnet|kovan` in and it will load the required JSON files bundled within auction-keeper \(or pymaker\).
+- For the MCD addresses, we simply pass `--network mainnet|kovan` in and it will load the required JSON files bundled within auction-keeper or pymaker.

 #### 3. Passing the bidding the model as an argument to the Keeper script

-1. Confirm that both your bidding model \(model-eth.sh\) and your script \(flip-eth-a.sh\) to run your Auction Keeper are saved.
+1. Confirm that both your bidding model model-eth.sh and your script flip-eth-a.sh to run your Auction Keeper are saved.
 2. The next step is to `chmod +x` both of them.
 3. Lastly, run `flip-eth-a.sh model-eth.sh` to pass your bidding model into your Auction Keeper script.